trimstray/nginx-admins-handbook/README.md

 ###### Rationale

+  > It is recommended to run TLS 1.1/1.2 and fully disable SSLv2, SSLv3 and TLS 1.0 that have protocol weaknesses.

   > TLS 1.1 and 1.2 are both without security issues - but only v1.2 provides modern cryptographic algorithms.
 TLS 1.0 and TLS 1.1 protocols will be removed from browsers at the beginning of 2020.

-  > If you use TLS 1.2 or TLS 1.1/1.2 older clients will not able to load your site.

 ###### Example